ArchiveTeam/grab-site/README.md

 	Content-Length larger than N.  (default: -1, don't skip anything).
 Can be changed during the crawl by editing the `DIR/max_content_length` file.

+*	`--igon`: Print all URLs being ignored to the terminal and dashboard.
+Can be changed during the crawl by `touch`ing or `rm`ing the `DIR/igoff` file.

 *	`--level=N`: recurse `N` levels instead of `inf` levels.

 *	`--page-requisites-level=N`: recurse page requisites `N` levels instead of `5` levels.